Noise-induced shallow circuits and absence of barren plateaus: Results

 Upon inspecting our proof of Theorem~\ref{th:theor1}, it is evident that we often make conservative estimates on the contraction at each step, as it is proportional to exponential in the locality of the input Pauli, and we always bound this from below by $1$.
 Thus, by incorporating a finer analysis of the dynamics of the weight, we conjecture that it is possible to show that this early-break condition will be met before the runtime stated in Proposition~\ref{prop:classimMA} with high probability.
 We leave the proof of this conjecture open for future work.

-The above algorithm is efficient if the weight of the Pauli $P$ is $|P|=O(\log(n))$ (i.e., its time complexity runs polynomially in the number of qubits), and it is no longer efficient otherwise.
+The above algorithm can be efficient if the weight of the Pauli $P$ is $|P|=O(\log(n))$ (i.e., its time complexity runs polynomially in the number of qubits).
 However, in the regime of high Pauli weight, no algorithm execution is necessary.
 Instead, we can simply output zero and ensure, with high probability, an inverse-polynomial accuracy in the number of qubits, as detailed in our Supplementary Material.
 This stems from the fact that for any noise that is not a unitary channel, we have

 followed by an application of Chebyshev's inequality.
-We can then summarize our result as follows. \begin{remark}[Estimating classically any Pauli expectation value] There is an algorithm for estimating any Pauli expectation value of noisy random quantum circuits at any depth, up to an inverse polynomial precision in the number of qubits.
-The runtime of the algorithm is polynomial in the number of qubits for one-dimensional architectures and quasi-polynomial for higher-dimensional ones. \end{remark} It is worth mentioning that quantum circuits with non-unital noise can have Pauli expectation values of local observables significantly far from zero also in the high-depth regime.
+We can then summarize our result as follows. \begin{remark}[Estimating classically any Pauli expectation value] For any target constant accuracy any circuit architecture, there is an efficient classical algorithm for estimating any Pauli expectation value of noisy random quantum circuits at any depth.
+For any inverse polynomial accuracy, the runtime of the algorithm is polynomial in the number of qubits for one-dimensional architectures and quasi-polynomial for higher-dimensional ones. \end{remark} We point out that our classical algorithm is not restricted to only Pauli observables; it can be similarly applied to any observable with a bounded operator norm that can be expressed as a linear combination of a polynomial number of Pauli expectation values.

+It is also worth mentioning that quantum circuits with non-unital noise can have Pauli expectation values of local observables significantly far from zero also in the high-depth regime.
 We show this in the next section.
 This is in stark contrast to the case of circuits with, e.g., depolarizing noise, in which Pauli expectation values decay exponentially to zero in the circuit depth~\cite{DanielPaper,nibp}, which implies that outputting zero suffices to estimate accurately the expectation value for sufficiently deep circuits.
-This strategy does not work as a classical simulation algorithm for circuits affected non-unital noise, for the reason mentioned in the first sentence of this paragraph.
+This strategy does not work as a classical simulation algorithm for circuits affected by non-unital noise, for the reason mentioned in the first sentence of this paragraph.